Urban rail transit in Canada: Ottawa

 The O-Train began in 2001 as a light rail pilot project to supplement Ottawa's Transitway bus rapid transit system.
-This original line, now known as Line 2, was relatively inexpensive to construct ($21 million) due to its single-track route along a little used freight-rail right-of-way and used diesel multiple units (DMUs) to avoid the cost of building overhead lines along the tracks.
-The Confederation Line opened in September 2019, replacing portions of the Transitway with an underground tunnel through downtown.
+This original 8 km line, now known as Line 2, was relatively inexpensive to construct ($21 million) due to its single-track route along a little used freight-rail right-of-way and used diesel multiple units (DMUs) to avoid the cost of building overhead lines along the tracks.
+Line 2 was extended southward 9 km and added the 4 km Line 4 spur towards the Ottawa Macdonald–Cartier International Airport in early 2025.

+Line 1 opened in September 2019, which had replaced much of the central portion of the Transitway and added an underground tunnel through downtown.
+Eastern and western expansions of Line 1 and future Line 3 will add 27 km of rail to the O-Train system as part of the Stage 2 LRT project and also continue to largely replace or parallel the former Transitway network.